graphql/graphql-spec/spec/Section 6 -- Execution.md

 pendingFuturesForFragment, newPendingResultsByFragment,
 completedFuturesByFragment, unsent):

-- Initialize {pendingFutures} to the empty set.
+- Initialize {newFutures} to the empty set.
 - Initialize {pending}, {incremental}, and {completed} to empty lists.
 - Let {completedEntry} be an empty unordered map.
 - Set the entry for {pendingResult} on {completedEntry} to {deferredFragment}.